Docklands Stadium: Construction

 Plans for the stadium were announced in October 1996 as a more centrally located replacement for the much larger but ageing Waverley Park as a headquarters for the Australian Football League.
 It was built in the Melbourne Docklands to the immediate west of the CBD, a central but largely deserted industrial area which had just begun its own urban renewal project.
 Construction of the stadium by Baulderstone began in October 1997 under the working name "Victoria Stadium", and was completed ahead of the 2000 AFL season.
-The stadium was originally developed by the Docklands Stadium Consortium and thereafter controlled by the Seven Network.
+The stadium was originally developed by the Seven Network under chairman and major shareholder Kerry Stokes, in conjunction with junior partners in the Docklands Stadium Consortium.
+Following completion in 2000, the stadium was controlled by the Seven Network.
 The remaining leasehold interest in the stadium was sold to James Fielding Funds Management in June 2006 for A$330 million.

 The stadium, like Waverley Park, was built primarily for Australian rules football, unlike most grounds of a similar size in Australia which were originally designed for cricket then later developed for football.
 It was the first Australian rules football stadium built with a retractable roof, which throughout its history has usually been closed for night matches and for wet weather day matches; the roof closure policy for dry weather day matches has varied.
 It was the first stadium in Australia to have movable seating.
 All four level-one tiers of the stadium can be moved up to 18 metres forward into a rectangular configuration.
 Despite this being a key feature of the stadium design, it has rarely been used, due to damage to turf, time to deploy the seats, and a reduced capacity, since the corner bays of the stadium become unavailable in rectangular configuration.